-Anita Yan Wong is the 4th generations of Lingnan masters specializes in both traditional and modern arts.
+Anita Yan Wong is the 4th generation of Lingnan masters specializes in both traditional and modern arts.

 Interview by Dominique Musorrafiti

 China-underground: When did you realize you wanted to be an artist?
 What motivated you to get into art?